 Science Table Ideas

 I have a science table in my classroom where I set up various scientific investigations based on our theme and student interest.
 Each investigation can last for a month or two week depending on our theme.
-When you are planning for your science center, remember to create investigations across all science areas (Life Science, Physical Science, and Earth Science).
-These are my student’s favorite science investigations from the past few years.
+When you are planning for your science center, remember to create investigations across all science areas (Life Science, Physical Science and Earth Science).
+These are my students’ favorite science investigations from the past few years.

 This year my focus is to create the Science for Little Learners Curriculum to make it EASY for you to set up amazing science tables for your little learners.
 You can see the science units I have completed so far HERE.

 Color investigations are AMAZING!
-Put out red, blue, and yellow colored water and let the experimenting begin.
-Grab some paint samples, create a color wheel, create a color chart using paint samples, color books, color investigation pages, and chart the colors students make to take the color investigation to the next level!
+Put out red, blue and yellow colored water and let the experimenting begin.
+Grab some paint samples, create a color wheel, create a color chart using paint samples, color books, color investigation pages and chart the colors students make to take the color investigation to the next level!
 Get a small chalkboard easel and pose questions for students to investigate (STEM)!

 Life science plant investigation (grab the plant freebie here)!
 I think most of us have planted seeds and watched them grow.
-Add a sorting tray with seeds, plant books, journals, magnifying glass, tweezers, and chart the growth to your science table.
-Oh and that box thing is my greenhouse for our plants.
+Add a sorting tray with seeds, plant books, journals, magnifying glass, tweezers and chart the growth to your science table.
+That box thing in the photo is my greenhouse for our plants.
 I didn’t have ANY windows in my full day classroom so we used a light box.

 Earth and Environmental Science!
-Almost every year the first science investigation on rocks.
+Almost every year the first science investigation is on rocks.
 Rocks are like magical gems to students!
-It is a fun way to teach students how to be a scientist and how to use science tools.
-The second week of school I read, What is a Scientist? at circle and we create the “Parts of a Scientist” anchor chart you see in the picture (it’s a freebie at the end of this post).
+It is a fun way to teach students how to be scientists and how to use science tools.
+During the second week of school, I read What is a Scientist? at circle, and we create the “Parts of a Scientist” anchor chart you see in the picture (it’s a freebie at the end of this post).

-Other possible earth and environment topics are shells, sand, dirt, water, seeds, space, weather, sky, clouds, seasons, and recycling.
+Other possible earth and environment topics are shells, sand, dirt, water, seeds, space, weather, sky, clouds, seasons and recycling.

 Themed Science Tables